muhammad-usama-sardar/rats-sec-cons/draft-sardar-rats-sec-cons.md

 Details will be added in future versions.

 # Threat Modeling
 This section describes "What can go wrong?"
-TODO: Details will be added in future versions.
+TODO.

 ## System Model
-TODO: Details will be added in future versions.
+TODO.

 ## Actors
-TODO: Details will be added in future versions.
+TODO.

 ### Legal perspective